MicrosoftDocs/azure-docs/articles/update-center/support-matrix.md

 Currently, we support a combination of Offer, Publisher, and Sku of the image.
 Ensure that you match all the three to confirm support.
 For more information, see [list of supported marketplace OS images](../virtual-machines/automatic-vm-guest-patching.md#supported-os-images).

 **Custom images**

 We support [generalized](../virtual-machines/linux/imaging.md#generalized-images) custom images.
 Table below lists the operating systems that we support for generalized images.
-Refer to [custom images (preview)](manage-updates-customized-images.md) for instructions on how to start using Update manage center to manage updates on custom images.
+Refer to [custom images (preview)](manage-updates-customized-images.md) for instructions on how to start using Update Manager (preview) to manage updates on custom images.

    |**Windows Operating System**|
    |-- |